pyepics/pyepics/doc/overview.rst

 :func:`caput`
 ~~~~~~~~~~~~~~~~

-..  function:: caput(pvname, value[, wait=False[, timeout=60]])

-  set the value of the named PV.

-  :param pvname: name of Epics Process Variable
-  :param value:  value to send.
-  :param wait:  whether to wait until the processing has completed.
-  :type wait: ``True``/``False``
-  :param timeout:  how long to wait (in seconds) for put to complete before giving up.
-  :type timeout: double
-  :rtype: integer
+.. autofunction:: caput

-The optional *wait* argument tells the function to wait until the
+The optional `wait=True` argument tells the function to wait until the
 processing completes.
-This can be useful for PVs which take significant
+This can be useful for PVs which take
-time to complete, either because it causes a physical device (motor, valve,
+significant time to complete, either because it causes a physical
-etc) to move or because it triggers a complex calculation or data
+device (motor, valve, etc) to move or because it triggers a complex
-processing sequence.
-The *timeout* argument gives the maximum time to
+calculation or data processing sequence.
+The `timeout` argument gives
-wait, in seconds.
-The function will return after this (approximate) time
+the maximum time to wait, in seconds.
+The function will return after
-even if the :func:`caput` has not completed.
+this (approximate) time even if the :func:`caput` has not completed.

 This function returns 1 on success.
 It will return ``None`` if the timeout
 has been exceeded.